fedfontana/0h_h1_solver/frontend/README.md

   - ideally the whole board should fit in the middle section
 - add icons to buttons

+- maybe on `board/<repr>` show only the board, the solve button and the check button and make it so that the clear button returns to the original url of the page (original puzzle)

 functionality stuff
 - check that the board is completely full before checking the solution
 - maybe add possibilty to highlight initial state (easier way to copy solution)